15 Oct 13 Tea Blogs Every Tea Lover Should Follow

 Blogger: The girl behind this soul-warming blog is called Kimberly and her love for tea is definitely not a secret!
 Outside her blog Kimberly is a crafter, a baker, a crocheter and a huge fan of almost everything 1950’s (which is very well reflected in her gorgeous logo).

-Topics: Kimberly’s focus lies entirely on tea reviews.
+Topics: Kimberly’s focus lies entirely on reviews of (mostly) Japanese teas.
 Needless to say, her blog has the biggest selection of really well structured in depth tea reviews!
 Want to try a new tea, but not sure if you’ll like it?
 Well, chances are you’ll find a review on her blog!

 In her own words: “I started this blog because I wanted a creative outlet that I could use to channel my love for tea.
 I also knew I wasn’t alone in my love of tea and I thought that starting a blog all about it would be a great way to get to connect with fellow tea lovers, and to further develop my knowledge of everything the tea world has to offer.”